Thanks to the "espeak" package, you can also use the RaspberryPi to read out texts - and even entire files.

 Start the first voice output

-After the installation, you can start right away.
-If you have a loudspeaker connected just enter the following command to let the RaspberryPi speak the sentence "Hello Nerdiys, I'm a raspberry pi.".
+After the installation you can start right away.
+If you have connected a speaker, you must now enter the following command to activate the set "Hello Nerdiys, I'm a raspberry pi." to spend.

 espeak "Hello Nerdiys, I'm a raspberry pi."

 To execute the output in German, the parameter "-vde" must be added to the command.
-Here the "de" stands for German.
-At this point all other languages can be entered.
+The "de" stands for German.
+All other languages can also be entered at this point.
 A list of all available languages can be found at: http://espeak.sourceforge.net/languages.html

 espeak -vde "Hi Nerdiys, I'm a Raspberry Pi."